 o.
-Bullying

-Bullying includes any written or verbal expression, electronic abuse, physical act, or gesture or a pattern thereof that is intended to cause distress upon one or more students.
+Bullying includes any ongoing pattern of written or verbal expression, electronic abuse, physical act, or gesture that is intended to cause distress upon one or more students.
+Bullying on the basis of disability, gender, race, color, national origin, gender identity, sexual orientation, age, religion, or marital status constitutes a violation of the Board's policies prohibiting unlawful discrimination or harassment.